mnakao/ODP/README.md

 ![](./misc/img/grid_s4.png)

-The above image is an example of a graph with (width, height, degree, length, symmetries) = (6, 6, 3, 2, 4).
+The image is an example of a graph with (width, height, degree, length, symmetries) = (6, 6, 3, 2, 4).
 Only the vertices in the lower left part of the image are used to calculate the other vertices.
 Specifically, the nine points are (0,0), (0,1), (0,2), (1,0), (1,1), (1,2), (2,0), (2,1), and (2,2).
 Their vertex numbers are 0, 1, 2, 6, 7, 8, 12, 13, and 14.